This article is designed for: User Type: Admins or Managers Device: Web Browser (Computer)

 5. Next, select the Position you want to fill from the list of positions you have created on your account.

-6. Once selected, click the Select Employee in the bottom right corner.
+6. Once selected, click the Select Employee in the bottom right corner or you can create an Open Shift to offer the shift up to your staff to nominate for.

-Note: You can also enter a start and finish time for the shift on this view in the top left-hand corner of the window.
+Note: You can also enter the shift's start and finish time on this view in the top left-hand corner of the window.

 Green = Available to work